-The 2017 season kicks off on April 1 and promises special programming and thought-provoking exhibitions related to New York State agriculture and history.
-Programming will include the 70th Annual Junior Livestock Show, Harvest Festival, Thanksgiving at the Farm, Tractor Fest, Candlelight Evening and the Step Back in Time weekends, among others.
+The Farmers' Museum kicks off its 75th season on March 31, 2018 and promises special programming and thought-provoking exhibitions related to New York State agriculture and history.
+Programming includes the 71st Annual Junior Livestock Show, Hopsego, Harvest Festival, Thanksgiving at the Farm, Tractor Fest, and Candlelight Evening, among others.
 The museum’s Dramatic Interpretation troupe, The Templeton Players, present short plays and vignettes on historical events, characters, and folklore, bringing a new energy and content to the visitor experience.
 Take a spin on The Farmers’ Museum’s Empire State Carousel which, since its arrival on our campus, has served as a destination for children and families from far and wide.
 Lastly, many of our interpreters have new hands-on activities for adults and children alike on a daily basis, and we will host periodic workshops focusing on traditional crafts.

 In 2018, we have a very exciting schedule planned for The Farmers’ Museum, so please make a point to visit us in Cooperstown this year.